-5. Guinea-Bissau had the second, arguably, female President in Africa in 1984, Ms. Carmen Pereira.
-She was in the position in an acting capacity lasting just three days.
+5. Guinea-Bissau had the second-only female President in an African country.
+In 1984.
+Carmen Pereira was in the position in an acting capacity lasting just three days.

-6. Guinea Bissau is the sixth largest producer of cashew nut in the world.
+6. Guinea Bissau is the sixth largest producer of cashew nuts in the world.

 7. Guinea Bissau’s prospective minerals include bauxite, diamond, gold, heavy minerals, petroleum, and phosphate rock.